 Project Planning Mind Map

 For larger assignments or projects, guide your teen in breaking down the tasks into smaller, more manageable components using a project planning mind map.
 Start with a central node for the project and create branches for each task or phase involved.
 Include details such as deadlines, required resources, and any potential challenges.
-This approach provides a structured and organized framework for tackling large, multi-phase tasks like applying for a job or shopping for a car.

 Mind Mapping for Emotions